 - There is no shortage of available rentals off-campus.
 Do not allow a landlord to pressure you into signing a lease right away before you have taken advantage of the free lease review service the University Legal Clinic provides, and fully understand the terms of the contract.

-- Our listing service has over 100 units available for you to view when the time is right, and you can find available rentals in a variety of places online and in person.
-If you find a place not listed on our listing website, look at other students’ rental company ratings and call our office so we can perform a free a background check on both the landlord and the property.
+- Look at other students’ rental company ratings and call our office so we can perform a free a background check on both the landlord and the property.

 - Roommates are great, and choose wisely.
-Check out the roommate request section of the listing service by logging in with your UWM epantherid and password.
-This service is exclusive to UWM students and is not available to the public.
 We have roommate contracts available in our office along with a variety of renting related forms at no charge.

 - No more than 3 unrelated roommates!
 We cannot stress enough how important it is to follow this City of Milwaukee ordinance.
 Do not sign a lease or agree to live somewhere without being on the lease if the landlord is okay with breaking this law.
 This is a red flag and a preview of how reliable of a landlord they will be and can put students at significant risk for many dangers including unexpected and legal eviction!